c4dm/dcase-few-shot-bioacoustic/README.md

 **The evaluation set will be made available on June 1st 2021.**

-There is no overlap between the development set and evaluation set classes.
+**There is no overlap between the development set and evaluation set classes.**

 Each audio file will be accompanied by an single-class (class of interest) annotation file that will only contain the first five events of the class, making this a 5-shot problem.
 Participants will be asked to perform sound event detection for the class of interest for the rest of the audio file.
 Each audio file should be treated separately of the rest, as there is possible overlap between the classes of the evaluation set across different audio files.

 ## Download

-TODO: add download link from zenodo, for audio only, annotations only, and both [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4543504.svg)](https://doi.org/10.5281/zenodo.4543504)
+###DCASE 2021 Task 5: Few-shot Bioacoustic Event Detection Development Set
+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4543504.svg)](https://doi.org/10.5281/zenodo.4543504)

 # Task setup